Guidelines for contributors

-You cannot revoke these freedoms as long as Accounting Cafe follows the license terms.
+You cannot revoke these freedoms if Accounting Cafe follows the license terms.

-You represent and warrant and agree that no materials of any kind submitted by you violate or infringe upon the rights of any third party, including copyright, trademark, privacy, publicity or other personal or proprietary rights or contain libellous, defamatory or otherwise harmful material.
+You represent, warrant, and agree that no materials you submit violate or infringe upon the rights of any third party, including copyright, trademark, privacy, publicity, or other personal or proprietary rights, or contain libellous, defamatory, or otherwise harmful material.

 How do I submit a contribution?